-What happened last quarter, and what does that mean as we close out 2021?
+What happened last quarter, and what does that mean for 2022?

 Since its launch in 2011, the Digital Marketing Report (DMR) has become one of the most highly regarded and frequently cited reports in the digital marketing industry.
 How are key performance indicators across Google, Facebook, Amazon, and Instagram faring?
 Where are the opportunities and what shifts can you make to your strategy?